 - Mark the IAM role-based checkbox (enabled by default).

-- Click Launch CloudFormation Script that takes you to the AWS Console and run the CloudFormation script to setup IAM roles and policies and establish a trust relationship with the primary account.
+- Click Launch CloudFormation Script to go to the AWS Console and run the CloudFormation script to setup IAM roles and policies and establish a trust relationship with the primary account.
 When finished, return to this page and proceed to the next step.

 - Click OK.